LaviniaDragunoi/backend-FinancialPrediction/README.md

 Tools that I worked with:
-AI: Gemini - free version
+AI: Gemini - free version.
+The discussion can be followed here: https://gemini.google.com/share/b22fa762a413